Thank you

 Click here for more information about Bailey.

-John R. Potter is an estate planning and elder law attorney in The Potter Law Firm with offices in the Ballantyne area of Charlotte and in Huntersville.
+John R. Potter is an estate planning and elder law attorney at the The Potter Law Firm with offices in the Ballantyne area of Charlotte and in Huntersville.
 His practice focuses on estate planning law, including planning with Trusts and Wills, and elder law, including special needs trusts, Medicaid planning, and Veterans Aid & Attendance benefits planning.

 John is designated as a Certified Elder Law Attorney by the National Elder Law Foundation and as a Board Certified Specialist in Elder Law by the North Carolina State Bar.
 He is a member of the National Academy of Elder Law Attorneys and the Estate Planning and Elder Law Sections of the North Carolina Bar Association, where he serves on the Elder Law Section Council and the Estate Planning Section's Legislative Committee.
 John also currently serves as Chair of the Estate Planning and Probate Section of the Mecklenburg County Bar.